What is Private Browsing?

 Mozilla Firefox is not the default browser for most Android, iOS or Windows devices but it is sometimes pre-installed and if not, is still available to download for all the aforementioned operating systems.
 The user will usually have to download the app themselves via their operating system’s respective app store if they want to use it.
 It can also be made the default browser for most devices if they so wish.

 Mozilla’s private browsing feature in FireFox is simply called Private Browsing mode and offers the same privacy tools as Chrome and Edge.
-However, FireFox offers an additional tool that others browsers don’t to make browsing even safer, and that is called Tracking Protection.
+However, FireFox offers an additional tool that other browsers don’t to make browsing even safer, and that is called Tracking Protection.

 This is said to prevent companies from tracking your browsing history across multiple sites so they cannot record your browsing habits.
 To open a Private Window: